Horse owners may be facing an “Armageddon” of wormer resistance if we do not take urgent evasive action.

 “I hope I can convince you of the importance of this,” he said, explaining that resistant parasites are those on which drugs are no longer effective.

 “Resistance develops because parasites are subject to natural selection, like all living things, and as we impose selection pressure on them by killing susceptible ones, it’s the ones that aren’t susceptible to the drug that reproduce.
 The more we worm, the more resistance we get.”

 Mr Rendle said wormers were developed in the 1960s and by 1985, it had been highlighted that routine worming needed to stop.
-Over the next decades, evidence emerged of resistance to every class of wormer we have available.
+Over the next decades, evidence emerged of resistance in horse worms to every class of wormer we have available.